EdelCorbett/the-pool-hall/README.md

 Sign Up form</summary>
 <img src="documentation/signupform.png">
 </details>
-If Register button is clicked signup form is displayed, Django Allauth signup form is used for authentication.
+If Register button is clicked signup form is displayed, Django Allauth signup form is used for authentication.If user is already a member they can enter their membership Id if they don't enter a membership number one is generated when they register.

 ---
 <details><summary>